-Citra – The name almost says it all with this one.
-Packed with citrus flavor, Citra was released in 2009 and a newcomer to the world of beer.
-Along with its orangey citrus character is a veritable fruit bowl of aromas including mango, pineapple, passion fruit, and peach are all used to describe this hop.
+Citra – the name almost says it all with this one.
+Packed with citrus flavor, Citra was released in 2009 and is a newcomer to the world of beer.
+Along with its orangey citrus character, it has a veritable fruit bowl of aromas including mango, pineapple, passion fruit and peach.

 Mosaic – this hop has quickly become a favorite in the craft beer world since its release in 2012.
-Its flavor most often compared to blueberries, and it is absolutely packed with pungent pine and other fruity notes like pineapple, peach, and tangerine.
+Its flavor is most often compared to blueberries, and is absolutely packed with pungent pine and other fruity notes like pineapple, peach and tangerine.

 Australia and New Zealand

-The hops Australia and New Zealand range from woodsy and earthy or super-bright and juicy.
-Those that fall on the fruit-forward end of the spectrum are well-loved in the US for the big notes of Sauvignon Blanc, melon, lychee, lime, and passion fruit aromatics that they can bring to IPAs, pale ales, and other hoppy beers.
+The hops in Australia and New Zealand range from woodsy and earthy to super-bright and juicy.
+Those that fall on the fruit-forward end of the spectrum are well-loved in the US for the big notes of Sauvignon Blanc, melon, lychee, lime and passion fruit aromatics that they can bring to IPAs, pale ales and other hoppy beers.

-Nelson Sauvin – this hop is named for its aromatic similarity to the Sauvignon Blanc wine grapes that are grown alongside them the New Zealand region of Nelson.
-Expect a big punch of gooseberry lychee, and melon flavor.
+Nelson Sauvin – this hop is named for its aromatic similarity to the Sauvignon Blanc wine grapes grown alongside them in the New Zealand region of Nelson.
+Expect a big punch of gooseberry, lychee and melon flavor.